 The Group is financed through a £600.0m 5-year secured loan and a £70.0m revolving credit facility agreement.
-As at the 5 December 2021, the quarter end date the Group had £26.7m of cash balances and £40.0m remaining undrawn against the revolving credit facility.
+As at the 22 May 2022, the quarter end date, the Group had £35.5m of cash balances and £30.0m remaining undrawn against the revolving credit facility.

-After due consideration the Directors' believe that they have a reasonable expectation that the Group has sufficient resources together with the ability to access additional liquidity when the Group needs to withstand adjustments to the base forecast, as well as the downside scenarios and to continue in operational existence for a period of at least 12 months from the date of approval of these financial statements, and therefore continue to adopt the going concern in their preparation.
+After due consideration the Directors' believe that they have a reasonable expectation that the Group has sufficient resources together with the ability to access additional liquidity when the Group needs to withstand adjustments to the base forecast, as well as the downside scenarios and to continue in operational existence for a period of at least 12 months from the date of approval of these condensed financial statements, and therefore continue to adopt the going concern in their preparation.